-Our Engineering programs in the Tulsa region are huge on fun!
-Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
+The fun begins with Sylvan’s Engineering programs in the Tulsa region.
+Your child will have a blast diving into a new hands-on project each week, like designing, testing and redesigning machines and bridges using LEGO® bricks or K’NEX® pieces.
+Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
 Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.

-- STEM-focused learning that will help your child acquire valuable 21st century skills.
+- STEM-based learning that focuses on teaching valuable 21st century skills.

-- A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.
+- A personalized educational environment, with a 6:1 student-to-teacher ratio and no more than 12 students per session.

-- Regular emails to keep parents informed of their child’s progress.
+- Regular emails throughout the program to keep parents informed.